Toglefritz/flutter_splendid_ble/README.md

 import 'dart:async';
 import 'package:flutter_splendid_ble/splendid_ble.dart';

-class BLECharacteristicListener {
 SplendidBleCentral _blePlugin;

 /// A [BLECharacteristic] instance for a characteristic that supports indications or
 /// notifications.
 BLECharacteristic _characteristic;

 /// A [StreamSubscription] used to listen for updates in the value of a characteristic.
 StreamSubscription? _characteristicValueListener;

 /// Constructor accepts a SplendidBle instance and a BLECharacteristic instance.
 BLECharacteristicListener(this._blePlugin, this._characteristic);

 /// Subscribes to the characteristic updates. void subscribeToCharacteristic() {
   if (_characteristic.properties.notify || _characteristic.properties.indicate) {
     _characteristicValueListener = _blePlugin.subscribeToCharacteristic(_characteristic).listen(
           (event) {
         onCharacteristicChanged(event);
       },
       onError: (error) {
         // Handle any errors that occur during subscription or notification debugPrint("Error subscribing to characteristic: $error");
       },
     );
   } else {
     print("The characteristic does not support notifications or indications.");
   }
 }

 /// Callback when the characteristic value changes. void onCharacteristicChanged(BleCharacteristicValue event) {
   // This is where you handle the incoming data.
   // The 'event' parameter contains the new characteristic value.

   // Add your handling code here.
 }

 /// Dispose method to cancel the subscription when it's no longer needed. void dispose() {
   _characteristicValueListener?.cancel();
-  }
 }
 ```